-it is ready to initiate the Heart Team process and has acquired and collected all the information needed, and HT Request is ready to be assigned.
-This means that the HT Requester shall be able to identify a HT Manager able to complete the HT, but rules for assignment are out of scope for this specification, and should be locally defined by domain policies.
+It is ready to initiate the Heart Team process and has acquired and collected all the information needed, and HT Request is ready to be assigned.
+This means that the HT Requester shall be able to identify a HT Manager able to manage the HT, but rules for assignment are out of scope for this specification, and should be locally defined by domain policies.

 OR

-a previous assignment is revoked by HT Requester or rejected by HT Manager and it has been assigned again.
-This means that the HT Requester shall be able to identify a HT Manager able to complete the HT, but rules for assignment are out of scope for this specification, and should be locally defined by domain policies.
+A previous assignment to HT management is revoked by HT Requester or rejected by HT Manager and it has been assigned again.
+This means that the HT Requester shall be able to identify a HT Manager able to manage the HT, but rules for assignment are out of scope for this specification, and should be locally defined by domain policies.

 The pre-conditions are encoded as: